Cherry tomatoes are the sweet surprise ingredient in this fruit salad that is full of fresh and vibrant flavor.

 - Place the raspberries and the sugar into a small saucepan over medium heat.
 Stir the raspberries and sugar together over the heat for 3-5 minutes, just until the raspberries break down and begin to simmer.

-- Remove the pan from the heat and allow the mixture to cool to room temperature.
+- Remove the pan from the heat.
+Press the cooked berries through a fine-mesh strainer with a rubber spatula—discard the seeds.
+Allow the mixture to cool to room temperature.

 - Remove the tops from the strawberries and slice them into small chunks.
 Place the cut strawberries into a large bowl.